w3f/research/docs/polkadot/BABE/Babe.md

 ### Security Proof of BABE
 We analyze BABE with the NTP protocol and with the Median algorithm.

-We first prove that BABE (both versions) satisfies chain growth, chain quality and common prefix properties in one epoch.
-Second, we prove that BABE is secure by showing that BABE satisfies persistence and liveness in multiple epochs.
+We first prove that BABE (both versions) satisfies chain growth, existential chain quality and common prefix properties in one epoch.
+We also show the chain density property for  the BABE with median.
+Then, we prove that BABE is secure by showing that BABE satisfies persistence and liveness in multiple epochs.

 In Polkadot, all validators have equal stake (the same chance to be selected as slot leader), so the relative stake is $\alpha_i = 1/n$ for each validator where $n$ is the total number of validators.
+We assume that the ratio of honest validators is $\alpha$ and the ratio of validators sending on time is $\alpha_{timely}$.

 We use notation $p_h$ (resp. $p_m$) to show the probability of an honest validator (resp. a malicious validator) is selected.
-Similarly, we use $p_H$ (resp. $p_M$) to show the probability of *only* an honest validator (resp. malicious validator) is selected. $p_{\bot}$ is the probability of having an emty slot (no validator selected).
+Similarly, we use $p_H$ (resp. $p_M$) to show the probability of *only*  honest validators (resp. malicious validators) is selected. $p_{\bot}$ is the probability of having an emty slot (no validator selected).

 $$p_\bot=\mathsf{Pr}[sl = \bot] = \prod_{i\in \mathcal{P}}1-\phi(\alpha_i) = \prod_{i \in \mathcal{P}} (1-c)^{\alpha_i} = 1-c$$